FFY00/BetterDiscordThemeMasterFile/README.md

 ## Installing Transparency Theme

+Use the TRANSPARENCYCONFIG.THEME.CSS do not use TRANSPARENCYMASTER.CSS.
 Just download the [TransparencyConfig](https://github.com/Twiistrz/BetterDiscordThemeMasterFile/tree/master/CONFIG) file in CONFIG folder and you're good to go.

 ## Themes/Support/Suggestions